 democracy are almost if not quite one and the same.

-they both rest at bottom upon the absolute right of
+They both rest at bottom upon the absolute right of

 the community to determine its own destiny and that

-of its members. men as communities are supreme over
+of its members.
+Men as communities are supreme over

-men as individuals. limits of wisdom and convenience
+men as individuals.
+Limits of wisdom and convenience

 to the public control there may be: limits of